eliminmax/eambfc-rs/README.md

-Some tests will only run if it's possible for the host system to directly run the binaries that this compiler outputs, either because they're native, or because there's a binary compaitibility shim that automatically gets envoked, such as with the Linux kernel's `binfmt_misc` system.
+Some tests will only run if it's possible for the host system to directly run the binaries that this compiler outputs, either because they're native, or because there's a compaitibility layer that's automatically invoked, such as Linux's `binfmt_misc` with QEMU binfmt support set up, or FreeBSD's "Linuxulator" system call translation layer.

+On non-`cfg(unix)` platforms, tests that use the `llvm-sys` crate to disassemble compiled code will be skipped, as will tests that require Unix-specific functionality.
+Around half of the test suite is skipped on platforms that are both non-unix and lacking in support for the binaries compiled by `eambfc-rs`.

 ## Legal Stuff